Light / Dark mode

 4. Discover diverse histories

 Like any site, Orchard Road has worn many different faces over the years.
-For the festival, five illustrated posters outside Mandarin Gallery recount some of these histories.
+For the festival, ten illustrated posters outside Mandarin Gallery recount some of these histories.
 Subjects include the very first Cold Storage supermarket, represented in a faux newspaper style by Nicole Fun, and the thriving fashion and busking subcultures of the ‘80s and ‘90s.

 Posters by illustrator and graphic designer Nicole Fun.